Sommaire

 This promotes the absorption of minerals necessary for thyroid function.
 It is found in:

-- certain marine foods (oily fish and cod liver oil);
+- certain marine foods (fatty fish and cod liver oil);

 - some dairy products;